GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Drone Operator
 - deploys suicide drones above her that target players and skills
-- destroying their backpack causes an explosion that hurts her and prevents her from deploying drones
+- destroying her backpack causes an explosion that hurts her and prevents her drones from being deployed
 - destroying the drones (preferably with an AR) causes an explosion that can kill her if she's too close
 - staying close or deploying a decoy next to her after she's deployed her drones will make them blow up in her face, potentially killing her
 - unable to deploy drones when disrupted